 While at ECU, Sullivan published 10 books and over 50 refereed articles; he gave invited lectures at various institutions in the US as well as in Wales, Ireland, England, Australia, and Hungary.
 His major publications include: Welsh Celtic Myth in Modern Fantasy, The Mabinogi: A Book of Essays, Fenian Diary: Denis B. Cashman on board the Hougoumont, 1867-1868, “Cultural Worldview: Marginalizing the Fantastic in the Seventeenth Century,” and “Reconsidering the Convict Ships.”
 In 2008, he was a senior Fulbright teaching fellow in Hungary.
 Since retiring from ECU in 2011, he continues to teach summers in Hollins University’s Graduate Program in Children’s Literature and is also a guest lecturer two or three times a year on board Viking Ocean Cruise ships.

 Education: Ph.D., University of Oregon; D.A., University of Oregon; M.A., State University of New York at Albany; B.A., State University of New York at Albany

-Wolff is the author and/or illustrator of over 60 children’s picture books including Where, Oh, Where is Baby Bear?, Baby Beluga, Stella and Roy Go Camping, Compost Stew, Who Took the Cookies from the Cookie Jar/, and the beloved Miss Bindergarten series.
+Wolff is the author and/or illustrator of over 70 children’s picture books including Where, Oh, Where is Baby Bear?, Baby Beluga, Stella and Roy Go Camping, Compost Stew, Who Took the Cookies from the Cookie Jar/, the beloved Miss Bindergarten series, and the upcoming Only the Cat Saw.
 Her artwork has been exhibited widely in national shows and her books have won numerous state and national awards.
 She lives and works in Vermont. http://ashleywolff.com/.

 Education: B.F.A., Rhode Island School of Design